For all the changes, NFL draft kind of looked, well, normal

 Normalcy, at least among the picks, was the order of the evening, though.

-First came Burrow: In his spectacular senior season, he threw for 60 - yes, 60 - touchdowns with only six interceptions.
+First came Burrow, a transfer from Ohio State in 2018.
+In his spectacular senior season, he threw for 60 - yes, 60 - touchdowns with only six interceptions.
 The Tigers beat six top 10 teams on their way to the national title.

 ''To jump up to No. 1 overall is crazy to me,'' Burrow said.